 McKendree has a long and rich tradition of Greek life extending back to 1837.
-Throughout their history, Greek organizations have encouraged their members to cultivate skills in leadership, scholarship, character development, and service to the community.
+Through-out their history, Greek organizations have encouraged their members to cultivate skills in leadership, scholarship, character development, and service to the community.

 A variety of Greek organizations are available for students to join including fraternities, sororities, and co-ed organizations.
 Recruitment Week is at the beginning of the fall and spring semester and is an opportunity for potential new members to learn about each organization.
-Membership qualifications of individual organizations vary, but students who decide to join a Greek organization must meet the requirements of the Office of Greek Affairs and the Vice President for Student Affairs.
+Membership qualifications of individual organizations vary, but students who decide to join a Greek organization must meet the requirements of the Office of Greek Affairs.